Skip to content

 #!sase/pylimit_split limits Assist with Python file-size splitting

-The scheduled documentation refresh workflow is configured globally as #!refresh_docs in sase_athena.yml, not as a repo-local project-namespaced workflow.
+The scheduled documentation refresh workflow lives in this repo as xprompts/refresh_docs.yml and is invoked as #!sase/refresh_docs.
 It accepts project, gh_ref, and threshold, defaulting to the main sase repo behavior (project=sase, gh_ref=sase, threshold=50).
-For scheduled checks in sibling repos, pass repo-specific values such as #!refresh_docs(project=sase-core, gh_ref=sase-org/sase-core, threshold=25).
+For scheduled checks in linked repos, pass repo-specific values such as #!sase/refresh_docs(project=sase-core, gh_ref=sase-org/sase-core, threshold=25).
 The project input selects the marker path under ~/.sase/projects/<project>/refresh_docs_marker; gh_ref is forwarded to the nested docs agent as #gh:<gh_ref>.
+Scheduled lumberjack agents in sase_athena.yml reach these workflows by embedding #gh:sase-org/sase in their prompts so the sase project workspace is selected before resolution.

 Config-Based XPrompts